JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 The letter acknowledges that Southwark is not able to control the wider economic circumstances, but nonetheless calls on them to give stronger and more effective support to the traders.

 ## Loyalty repaid

-All the respondents to SLC survey come from black and ethnic minirity backgrounds, the longest serving has been at the Elephant for 22 years,the longest serving trader not offered relocation space has there 15 years; together all ten traders clock up over 115 years at the shopping centre.
+All the respondents to SLC survey come from black and ethnic minority backgrounds, the longest serving has been at the Elephant for 22 years,the longest serving trader not offered relocation space has there 15 years; together all ten traders clock up over 115 years at the shopping centre.

 In their survey comments all the respondents say the same thing - that more money is needed, and more space, and if the space cannot be found then compensation should be offered.

-## Prediction confirmed - two-thirds with nowhere to go
+## Relocation applications rejected

 The SLC survey is a relatively small, but its findings that about two-thirds of traders have no place to go are reinforced by the much larger and earlier research of [Latin Elephant](https://latinelephant.org/)/[petit elephant](https://twitter.com/elephant_petit/status/1118825370017386496).
 This has tracked the fate of nearly a hundred businesses, since December 2018 and estimated [that only 40 would be relocated](http://35percent.org/2020-01-20-elephant-traders-still-homeless/), a prediction that now appears to be confirmed by Southwark Council in its [own assessment of the relocation process](http://moderngov.southwark.gov.uk/documents/s88161/Appendix%20D.pdf) states that while there have been 64 applications for three of the four main relocation sites, only 36 have been successful, with 28 rejected.[^1].
 Southwark gives no explanation for this, or says anything about what exactly it expects these 28 businesses to do.
 The fourth site, Elephant Park, has had one successful application out of 5.[^2]

-Southwark prefers to concentrate/emphasise the increasing confidenceo traders that they will be able to at least remain trading as measured by their own survy and measured by percentages...AECOM EIA...emabarassingly rthis shows fall in public support...remedy...ludicous 'Follow the Herd'
+## Public support for development falls

+Southwark prefers to emphasise the increasing confidence traders are said to have, that they will be able to at least remain trading, by reference to an [Equality Impact Assessment (EIA)](http://moderngov.southwark.gov.uk/documents/s88162/Appendix%20E.pdf).
+This is cited as evidence that the so-called mitigation measure are working, despite over 40% of relocation applications being rejected.
+The EIA also reveals the embarrasing fact that public support for the shopping centre redevelopment from 67% in 2016 to 42% now, mainly because of concern 'about what will happen to businesses currently in the shopping centre'.
+The proposed remedy is to continue the well-meaning, but now rather inappropriate 'Follow The herd Campaign'.

 No figures are given for the actual amounts granted or distributed.